My 5th grader got a “D-” on a vocabulary test last week and I gave myself a parental pat on the back.

-Yes, I am citing examples of 13 and 11 year-olds on our teen adventure trips, but if our culture is not allowing children to fail early-on and not encouraging them to take risks, one has to wonder at what point will they be allowed to fail and thus foster the independence and responsibility they need to be contributing members of our society.
+Yes, I am citing examples of 13 and 11 year-olds on our teen adventure trips, but if our culture is not allowing children to fail early-on and not encouraging them to take risks, one has to wonder at what point will they be allowed to deal with failure and thus foster the independence and responsibility they need to be contributing members of our society.
 What are the implications of not allowing this failure to shape their perspective early in life?
 For it is in failing that lessons are learned and skills are developed.
 Failures in a safe, supportive environment allow our children to make errors, adjust, and become better problem-solvers in their futures.